thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 - **LogParameterValues**: Boolean value to indicate whether to log the command parameter values.
 By default (when null) it will depend on EnableSensitiveDataLogging setting on the DbContext.
 - **ExcludeReaderEvents**: Boolean value to indicate whether to exclude the events handled by ReaderExecuting.
 Default is false to include the ReaderExecuting events.
+- **IncludeReaderEventsPredicate**: Predicate to include the ReaderExecuting events based on the event data.
+By default, all the ReaderExecuting events are included.
+This predicate is ignored if ExcludeReaderEvents is set to true.
 - **ExcludeNonQueryEvents**: Boolean value to indicate whether to exclude the events handled by NonQueryExecuting.
 Default is false to include the NonQueryExecuting events.
 - **ExcludeScalarEvents**: Boolean value to indicate whether to exclude the events handled by ScalarExecuting.
 Default is false to include the ScalarExecuting events.
 - **AuditEventType**: To indicate the event type to use on the audit event.
 (Default is the execute method name).
 Can contain the following placeholders: